GageM/Modified_HumberComponentFramework/README.md

 ## Features From GPU Programming
-- Secondary render engine based using Vulkan
+- Secondary rendering engine using Vulkan
 - Vulkan Phong rendering using multiple lights and multiple textures
 - Geometry Shader to display object normals